 There are three color options to choose from and they are designed solely for lighting, not cross-training.

 This next pair is from PUMA, the activewear company that brings a look and style to the market that’s all their own.
-This pair can technically be used for cross-training, we like this pair for lifting best.
+This pair can technically be used for cross-training.
 They feature a narrow fit and strong rubber outsoles that are designed to keep you locked in place.

 One thing that we really like about this pair is the fact that they have more cushioning than some of the other pairs on our list, so if you require additional padding and cushioning, these may be a great option for you.